aeternity/protocol/node/api/channels_api_usage.md

   }
 }
 ```
-Except of the `gas_price`, all other `params` are corresponding to those in a
+Except of the `gas_price`, all other `params` correspond to those in a
 `call_contract` off-chain update.
-Reasoning is quite trivial: if the other
+The reasoning is quite trivial: if the other
 participant refuses a valid off-chain contract call, the other participant can
 use the very same arguments, add an actual `gas_price` and produce the
 `channel_force_progress_tx`.